acend/quarkus-techlab/content/en/docs/10.0/103_configuration.md

     /**
-     * Include build time collection feature in build */
+     * Include build time collection feature in build
+     * Default should be true
+     */
     // TODO: define recordBuildTime as config item with reasonable default

     /**
      * Always include this.
 By default this will only be included in dev and test.
-     * Setting this to true will also include this in Prod */
+     * Setting this to true will also include this in Prod
+     * Default should be false
+     */
-    // TODO: define alwaysInclude as config item with reasonable default }
+    // TODO: define alwaysInclude as config item with reasonable default

+    /**
+     * Specify basePath for extension endpoint
+     * The default should be appinfo (hint: refer to the AppinfoNames.java class) */
+    // TODO: define basePath
+}
 ```